Layne28/Layne28.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I'm Layne.
-I am a physical scientist interested in the assembly, organization, and dynamics of nanoscale materials and soft matter.
-To study these phenomena, I use statistical mechanical theory and computer simulations.
+I am a physical scientist interested in the assembly, organization, and dynamics of nanoscale, biomolecular, and active materials.
+I develop and use tools of statistical mechanics, molecular simulation, and machine learning to uncover both the general principles and specific mechanisms of collective organization in diverse systems.
 Please browse this website using the headers above to learn more about my research and teaching.

 **Education**